-The signature fragrance of men’s fashion and clothing retailer Markham has been about twelve months in development – and has just been launched.
+The signature fragrance of men’s fashion and clothing retailer Markham was about twelve months in development and was launched in December 2017.
 Everything, from the perfume formula, to the bottle and cap, to the box, is made in South Africa by perfumer Max Millies.
 Characterized by a fresh, woody background vitalized with summer citrus tones, amber and marine notes, Markham “Black” is distinctly masculine, warm and provocative.
 The overall impression of the perfume is that it is rather delicious and quite sexy – clean, citrusy but not overwhelmingly so, with a sea breeze freshness, and a lingering, cinnamon warmth and woody base note.
 Kind of makes you want to sniff someone who wears it up close.
 It is being sold by a men’s fashion retailer but anyone could wear this fragrance, it is so appealing.

 Fruity, warm cinnamon, grassy.

 Mossy, woody, with a grassy element like newly cut lawn or hay.